 What do you put in the Saran Wrap ball game?

 The Saran Wrap game prizes can be anything you want to put in the ball!
-If it’s for Christmas, you may want to make it only holiday related.
+If it’s for Christmas, you may want to make the plastic wrap ball game prize ideas holiday related.
 If it’s for a baby shower, you can fill it with fun and funny baby related items.
 Get creative with prize ideas for adults (for a grown ups only party) or you can just fill the ball with any kind of small candy or trinket!

 The Saran Wrap ball prize ideas are limited only by your imagination (and how you can fit them into the ball as you’re wrapping it).